-Study 1a used a diary design to investigate the association between social inclusion and state SE, the level on which SMT's predictions were originally derived.
+In Study 1a, we used a diary design to investigate the association between social inclusion and state SE, the level from which SMT predictions were originally derived.
 Given the results of previous studies, we expected daily fluctuations in SE to be consistently linked with perceptions of interaction quality, especially in romantic relationships.
 Because of the mixed evidence regarding interaction quantity, in contrast, no firm predictions were derived regarding main effects of this variable or its interaction with interaction quality.

-Study 1a Method
+Method